cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 ## Problem and Requirements

 Cortex introduced horizontally scaling compactor which allows multiple compactors to compact blocks for a single tenant, sharded by time interval.
-The compactor is capable of compacting multiple smaller blocks into a larger block, to reduce the the duplicated information in index.
+The compactor is capable of compacting multiple smaller blocks into a larger block, to reduce the duplicated information in index.
 The following is an illustration of how the shuffle sharding compactor works, where each arrow represents a single compaction that can be carried out independently.
 ![Current Implementation](/images/proposals/parallel-compaction-grouping.png)

 However, if the tenant is sending unique timeseries, the compaction process does not help with reducing the index size.
 Furthermore, this scaling of parallelism by time interval is not sufficient for a tenant with hundreds of millions of timeseries, as more timeseries means longer compaction time.